 | Group | The objective group this belongs to (see below). |

-| Target displays | Which displays this objective’s hints go to by default. |
+| Where do hints appear? | Which displays this objective’s hints go to.
+Leave it empty to use every display, or the group’s default. |

 Objective groups